-Last year, investigators from Duke University Medical Center found diet and exercise could slow the development of cognitive impairment
+Last year, investigators from Duke University Medical Center found diet and exercise could slow the development of cognitive impairment in older patients.

 The randomized clinical trial, which was called the Exercise and Nutritional Interventions for Cognitive and Cardiovascular Health Enhancement (ENLIGHTEN) study, found aerobic exercise and a healthy diet improved patients’ ability to function and to think, remember, and make decisions.